JavenMW/Emissions/README.md

 ### Predicitive Analysis
 - Since our dependent variable is numerical, we are going to use different types of regression models.
-    1. Multinomial Logit Regression - for simplicity
+    1. XGBoost - specifically xgbregressor for its performance.
-    2. Decision Trees Regressor - for readability
-    3. Random Forests Regressor - for high-dimensionality
-    4. Gradince Boosted Machines (GBM) - high performance
-    5. Nearal Networks - if we find ourselves with alot of data.

 ## Data Requirements
 Identify any confounding errors and the necessary and relevant features

-Confounding errors: Commercial, luxury, cargo vehicles
+Confounding errors: Commercial, cargo vehicles
-- vehicles such as busses, dump trucks, high end sports and luxury cars, and 18 wheelers will likely have higher emissions
+- vehicles such as busses, dump trucks, and 18 wheelers will likely have higher emissions

 Relevant features seen within our dataset
 - Engine size - typically the bigger the engine the more gas uses, leading to more emissions.